MikeArmando/MikeArmando/README.md

 <br> <br>
 I'm a student that is learning Web development.
 <br>
-I'm posting my projects that i work on here.
+I'm posting the projects that i work on here.